pandammonium/blipper-widget/readme.txt

 = About Blipfoto =

 [Blipfoto](https://www.blipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.

 It uses OAuth 2.0 to ensure that your password is kept secure.
-You will need to obtain these from Blipfoto.
-This is a straightforward process and instructions are given.
+You will need to obtain OAuth 2.0 credentials from Blipfoto.

-This plugin is independent of and unendorsed by Blipfoto.
-Use of this plugin means you consent to this plugin accessing your Blipfoto account and performing actions including publishing your blips on your WordPress website.
+NB This plugin is independent of and unendorsed by Blipfoto.
+Use of this plugin means you consent to this plugin accessing your Blipfoto account, knowing your username and performing actions including publishing your blips on your WordPress website.
+It does not post blips to Blipfoto.

 = Requirements =